Important Pricing Correction: The "$179/Month" Rate Does Not Apply to Tirzepatide

 What Is Henry Meds?

 Henry Meds is a telehealth platform that has built its identity around affordable, straightforward access to compounded prescription medications.
 Their weight management program offers compounded tirzepatide and semaglutide through US-licensed providers and licensed compounding pharmacies.
-Unlike multi-condition generalist platforms (Hims, Ro), Henry Meds markets itself with an emphasis on bundled pricing, affordability, and simplicity — medication, supplies, and shipping included in the monthly subscription rate.
+Unlike multi-condition generalist platforms (Hims, Ro), Henry Meds markets itself with an emphasis on bundled pricing, affordability, and simplicity.

 ★ Luma Health — Tirzepatide